JoseLion/lynxts/README.md

 ## Design and next steps

-The intention is to keep this library small and simple.
-So initially, the validation only supports a [Yup](https://github.com/jquense/yup) schemas.
-However, the intention is to add support for [Zod](https://zod.dev/) moving forward and based user requests.
-A third option to add custom validators can be implememted if requested too.
+Validation is a crutial part of forms in most cases.
+For Lynx.ts validation is always required, but because it can be a whole project out on its own, validation is supported through 3rd-party libraries.
+Both [Yup](https://github.com/jquense/yup) and [Zod](https://zod.dev/) schemas are supported out-of-the-box, but you can use any other library by just implementing an `Adapter<T>` which tells the form how to validate the schema.
+Check the Core package documentation for more details on [custom validation adapters](./packages/core/README.md#validation-adapters).
+In the remote case you don't need to validate your forms, we provide a `noValidate()` adapter which you can use as well.

-Same as with the schema, errors have a single behavior.
-They are present only if the **field is dirty or the form was submitted**.
-Adding other behaviors will be based on requests and their use cases.
+Errors are present only if the **field was touched or the form submitted**.
+Adding other behaviors to how errors show will be based on requests and their use cases.
+Feel free to open an issue and share yours!

 ## Something's missing?